-Experience in developing and implementing training programs.
+Experience in developing and implementing training/on-boarding programs.

-Prior project management experience and experience managing multiple complex tasks.
+Prior experience managing multiple complex tasks.

 Proven ability to develop timelines, implement innovative strategies, identify problems and solutions and conduct systematic process/program evaluation and improvements.

-Ability to make sound decisions, set priorities and work with deadlines and interruptions.
+Ability to make sound decisions, set priorities, and work with deadlines and interruptions.

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.